“As Is” in Texas Residential Transactions

 DISCLAIMER

-Information in this article is provided for general informational and educational purposes only and is not offered as legal advice upon which anyone may rely.
+Information in this article is provided for general informational and educational purposes only and is not offered as specific legal advice upon which anyone may rely.
 The law changes.
 Legal counsel relating to your individual needs and circumstances is advisable before taking any action that has legal consequences.
 Consult your tax advisor as well.
-This firm does not represent you unless and until it is expressly retained in writing to do so
+This firm does not represent you unless and until it is expressly retained in writing to do so.